Om-128/Pneumonia-Detection/README.md

 7. **Pipeline Structure**:
    - **Data Ingestion**: Load images and split into training, validation, and test sets.
    - **Data Transformation**: Preprocess images and save a reusable preprocessor.
-   - **Model Training**: Build ResNet50-based model and train with class weights.
+   - **Model Training**: Build ResNet50-based model and train with dynamic class weights.
    - **Prediction Pipeline**: Load trained model and preprocessor for inference on new images.

 ---